The Hawaiian islands are a land of both

 Today, the southeasternmost islands of Maui and Hawaii are the most

 largest volcano on Earth, by total volume.
-However, a recent study from scientists at the University of Hawaii at Mānoa have found that an older, extinct volcano, Pūhāhonu,
+However, a 2020 study from scientists at the University of Hawaii at Mānoa has found that an older, extinct volcano, Pūhāhonu,

 is actually the world's largest.